RenDev00/finance_tracker/README.md

 # Finance Tracker
-A simple CLI tool to keep track of finances.
+A simple GUI or CLI tool to keep track of finances.
 Users can add, categorize and view information about transactions.

 # Screenshots
 ## GUI